jactor-rises/archived-actions/release-git/README.md

-# jactor-rises/actions/prepare-mvn-release
+# jactor-rises/actions/release-git

-This action will prepare a maven artifact to be released.
-It will get the release version from the expected SNAPSHOT version of the project.
-This version will be bumped, ie. the pom.xml will be modified.
+This action will release a version via the git-history, i.e. commit any changes of the source-tree done by previous actions (if any changes) and also adding a tag for the release.

-Requires a github runner with maven and a github artifact being built with maven and runs on an environment which support bash-scripts.
+Requires a github runner with a github artifact and an environemnt where a bash shell can run with git interactions.

-No inputs are required, but the script will expect an environment variable for the filename that will hold the release tag.
+No inputs are required, but the script will expect an environment variable for the filename that will hold the release version and the github token.